jack-jensen/Science-Fair-Neuroevolution/README.md

 As you can tell by the late times, I have been spending all the time I can spare fixing the errors (7 am - 9 am, 7 pm - 9 pm).
 Unfortunately, one error evaded me for about an hour - becuase it wasn't an error!
 It took me many print() and console.log() statements (as you can see in the code), but I finally found the error...
 I forgot to increment the i-variable in my while loop so it ran forever!
 Quite annoying.
 Despite that, I actually got through all the code today.
 Now, I can download the new genomes!
 However, the pickling system pickles the list, not the class, so that means I am going to have to pickle each genome seperately, then put the byte-strings in a list.
 It shouldn't be too hard.
 Also, I forgot to mention that I got my science fair poster yesterday.

+## February 25, 2024
+### 9:00 pm

+I have been working relentlessly, and the biggest change to report would be the serialization.
+Instead of pickling, now I use JSON.
+The biggest error right now is that the data is not being transferred through the request to the server.
+It is very tiring and frustrating.
+I also began a little work on the legs of the machine, currently working to fit a hole onto the motor shaft.
+After the code error is fixed, I will look through all my code and make it pretty (while ensuring the algorithm is accurate).
+Then the only thing left will be the legs and coordinate grid and I will be ready to make my board.